-Africa is represented by the green decade which stands for the forests and grasslands there.
+- Africa is represented by the green decade which stands for the forests and grasslands there.

-The Americas are red representing the fire of faith.
+- The Americas are red representing the fire of faith.

-Europe is white because it is the home of the Holy Father in Rome.
+- Europe is white because it is the home of the Holy Father in Rome.

-Oceania is shown in blue for the oceans surrounding the islands there.
+- Oceania is shown in blue for the oceans surrounding the islands there.

-Asia is represented in yellow as a symbol of the sun rising in the East.
+- Asia is represented in yellow as a symbol of the sun rising in the East.

+Free resources relating to the Mission Rosary including an assembly and instructions for us are available to download below.
+You can also order Mission Rosaries using our simple online order form.
 The Mission Rosary is directly linked to the Day of Many Colours which is a fun way of putting your faith into action for children overseas.